 But I had broken free of the Civilization Bubble; I was only observing it now.
 I became imbued with a heightened awareness of everything else that was going on, unrelated to Berlioz.
 Itches started popping up everywhere.
 My nose noticed the pollen in the air.
 I felt a bug slowly crawling across the top of my head, under my hair.
 All this as the audience drank their champagne and the reviewers took snarky little notes and the musicians floated along as if we were perched in the Emperor's pristine parlor instead of outside with bugs crawling on our heads.

-Even so, it was only when the giant -- I mean giant -- moth immolated itself on one of the lights and plummeted into the altos that I began to feel crazy self-conscious.
+giant -- moth immolated itself on one of the lights and plummeted into the altos that I began to feel crazy self-conscious.
 What was I doing here?
 What were any of us doing here, a bunch of squishy, fidgety, smelly, hairy creatures trying to inhabit this ethereal domain?

-Not what Berlioz had in mind.
+Not what Berlioz had in mind. |

 There is no moral to this story.
 I didn't learn anything.
 I just sort of got over it, eventually.
-It was kind of like when you pick a word and say it over and over until it sounds like totally weird.
+It was kind of like when you pick a word and say it over and over until it sounds

 FUTON